List of Kakegurui characters: Mary Saotome

-Mary Saotome (早乙女 芽亜里, Saotome Meari) is a student in Yumeko and Ryota's class who begins the series as one of the school's top gamblers and Ryota's master.
+Mary Saotome (早乙女 芽亜里, Saotome Mary) is a student in Yumeko and Ryota's class who begins the series as one of the school's top gamblers and Ryota's master.
 She also has a passion for high-stakes gambling, just like Yumeko, but instead of red, her eyes glow yellow.
-However, she is quickly humbled in a janken pon (rock-paper-scissors) card game, losing to Yumeko and having to become a house pet herself.
+However, she is quickly humbled in a rock paper scissors card game, losing to Yumeko and having to become a house pet herself.
 Despite their initial antagonism, she later becomes Yumeko's ally.
 Unlike Yumeko, Mary aims for victory in every gamble and cares more for her social and monetary standing within the school.
 After learning how the student council president perceives the pets, Mary forms a grudge against her and aims to become the next Student Council president.
 In the prequel story Kakegurui Twin, it is revealed that Mary's family is not as well off as her peers, but she transfers to the school and learns how to survive and thrive in the school's gambling system.
 She manages to win a school space from the former student council vice president in which she then sets up a gambling den.
 She is voiced by Minami Tanaka in Japanese and by Kira Buckland in the Netflix English dub and Christina Kelly in the Sentai Filmworks dub.
 In the live-action drama, she is portrayed by Aoi Morikawa.
 She has blonde hair styled in twin tails in the manga and anime, whereas she has light brown hair and tails in the drama.
 She is a highly rated character who senses and comprehends cheats in gambles.